sjthesahiljoseph/SJtheSahilJosephComputer/README.md

     - And only show taskbar dots even when app is opened.

 ## Mail Client:
-- Microsoft Outlook
+- GMail Web:
-    - Download and Install Microsoft Outlook.
-    - Use Outlook for Mails with sjthesahiljoseph@gmail.com.
+    - Use GMail Web for Mails with sjthesahiljoseph@gmail.com.

 ## Browser Apps:
-- Instagram, LinkedIn, GitHub = From Mobile & Browser.
+- Gmail, Instagram, LinkedIn, GitHub = From Mobile & Browser.
 - YouTube Studio & YouTube = From Mobile & Browser.
 - Payment Apps = From Mobile & Browser.
 - Personal Notes = Google Keep Notes from Mobile & Browser.